CIS190/fall2019/lecture12/notes.md

 - Neither of C nor C++ are a strict subset of the other.
 They are really more siblings than ancestors.

 ![family tree](family.png)
+Picture from "A Tour of C++, 2nd Edition" by Bjarne Stroustrup.

 - e.g. variable names from C may be keywords in C++.
 - e.g. in C `void *` can be implicitly converted to any pointer type.
 In C++ it cannot.